 Demand for our marine construction services remains strong.
 We continue to see solid demand to help maintain and expand the infrastructure that facilitates the movement of goods and people on or over waterways.
 Specifically, we continue to see bid opportunities from our private sector energy-related customers as they expand their marine facilities related to the storage, transportation and refining of domestically produced energy.
-Over the long-term, we expect to see some bid opportunities in this sector from petrochemical-related customers, energy exporters, and liquefied natural gas facilities.
+Over the long-term, we expect to see some bid opportunities in this sector from petrochemical-related customers, energy exporters and liquefied natural gas facilities.
 Opportunities from local port authorities also remain solid, many of which are related to the completion of the Panama Canal expansion project.
-Additionally, we expect to see some bid opportunities related to coastal restoration funded through the Resource and Ecosystems Sustainability, Tourist Opportunities and Revived Economies of the Gulf Coast States Act (the "RESTORE Act") throughout 2018.
+Additionally, we expect to see some bid opportunities related to coastal restoration funded through the Resource and Ecosystems Sustainability, Tourist Opportunities, Revived Economies of the Gulf Coast States Act (the "RESTORE Act") and new U.S. Army Corps of Engineers ("USACE") disaster recovery projects in Texas throughout 2018.
 We believe our current equipment fleet will allow us to better meet market demand for projects from both our public and private customers in the future.